WHITING STREET RESERVOIR LOOP TRAIL:

 Letterbox Planted: April 3, 2008

-Difficulty: Moderate for kids biking.
+Difficulty: Whiting Street Reservoir Loop Trail; Moderate for kids biking.
 Stone-dust trail with a few small hills.

-Head left back along the Eastern Side of the reservoir.
+Head left, North, back along the Eastern Side of the reservoir.
 You'll cross over Whiting Street Brook and spot the Wyckoff Golf Course along your right side.
 Notice that the terrain on your right starts out flat, then rises along a boulder filled knoll.
 This is about the 2.7 mile mark.
 Look for the boulders that are closest to the trail.
 Just to their left will be 2 trees side by side.
 From these trees spot 2 more trees side by side just to their left and farther back.
 One will be a hardwood and the other a Hemlock tree with a rock next to them.
 Again, from these trees spot a 3-trunked tree just to their left and farther back.
 On their right is a pile of boulders.
 Go to the lowest boulder, ground level and remove a small rock just under the ledge.
 Behind this rock is the WHITING STREET RESERVOIR LETTERBOX.
 Continue along the trail until you come to the dam.
 After crossing over the spillway, you'll come back to the brick house on top of the dam.
-Just head right to return to the Mt Park Road parking area.
-About a 4 mile Loop.
+Head right to return to the Mt Park Road parking area after a 3.7 mile Loop.

 HH